26 Family Friendly Things To Do In Philadelphia With Kids

 Elfreth’s Alley

 Where else can you find 300 years of history on one street?
 Learn all about the homes and people living in this charming alleyway, which looks like you stepped back into colonial America.
-The alley was not in the original plans for Philly, but the overcrowding made landowners realize that they needed other routes to the river.
+The alley was not in the original plans for Philly, but the overcrowding made landowners realize they needed other river routes.
 A cart path was created in 1703, and it later became known as Elfreth’s Alley after blacksmith and developer Jeremiah Elfreth.
-Although it’s mostly a residential street now, you can walk the path and visit the museum (from April 14 to October 29) to learn more about the residents and shop owners who called this street home.
+Although it’s mostly a residential street now, you can walk the path and visit the museum to learn more about the residents and shop owners who called this street home.

 126 Elfreth’s Alley, Philadelphia, PA 19106